|Subscription bombing can cause many kinds of problems when spambots flood your system with fraudulent sign ups.

 Doing this during a subscription bombing event will help to prevent further submissions and email sends.
 Only after you have cleaned out your database and secured your email forms should you restart your forms and automation events.

-For more information on modifying SharpSpring settings or disabling features during a subscription bombing event, contact SharpSpring Support.
+Contact SharpSpring Support for more information on modifying SharpSpring settings or disabling features during a subscription bombing event.